janhoffmann/PushPlugin/README.md

 The plugin can be installed via the Cordova command line interface:

-1) Navigate to the root folder for your phonegap project.
+1) Navigate to the root folder for your cordova project.
 2) Run the command.

 ```sh
 cordova plugin add https://github.com/phonegap-build/PushPlugin.git